lookbusy1344/RecordValueAnalyser/RecordValueAnalyser.Package/README.md

 ## Why?

+This project is a C# Roslyn code analyser to check records for correct value semantics.

 Records are a feature in modern C#.
 They are intended to be used for immutable data with value semantics.
 This means that two instances of the same record type should be considered equal if all their members are equal.
 This is the same as the behaviour of `struct` and tuple types.

 Internally records are regular classes (or structs), but they have a synthesized `Equals` method that compares all their members.
 Without this Equals method, different instances would never be equal: